-Due to the inconspicuous nature, avoiding a cyber threat like malvertising is quite difficult.
-But there are certain precautionary measures you can take:
+Due to the inconspicuous nature, avoiding a cyber threat like malvertising may seem tricky to avoid, but remember these quick tips:

 ● Ensure New Updates: As the tech world is changing regularly, it is also important to update your software, browser and OS with their new versions to battle new threats.

 ● Avoid Bad Websites: It is one of the most important things you should consider.
 You should always make sure that the source is legitimate, secure and reputable.